Hair changes rarely occur in isolation

 While not every condition can be fully reversed, targeted nutrition strategies may help support and improve the internal environment that regulates hair follicle function.

-From Cell to Strand™ applies longevity-informed nutrition principles to support metabolic stability, microvascular integrity, oxidative balance, and nutrient sufficiency within a broader clinical context.
+From Cell to Strand™ applies longevity-informed nutrition principles to support the interconnected systems and processes influencing follicular function within the broader clinical context of each individual.

 This approach prioritizes whole-food, diet-derived bioactive compounds that work within the body’s regulatory systems rather than overstimulating them, with higher-dose supplementation considered in specific clinical contexts and addressed in collaboration with the client’s prescribing physician or treating provider.

-Focus is placed on modifiable dietary and lifestyle factors, such as those influencing insulin sensitivity, iron status, nutrient bioavailability, antioxidant defense, immune–inflammatory signaling, and overall dietary pattern quality, within a systems-based approach designed to complement medical care and help address nutrition-related factors that may influence follicular function.
+Focus is placed on modifiable dietary and lifestyle factors, such as those influencing insulin sensitivity, iron status, nutrient bioavailability, antioxidant defense, immune–inflammatory signaling, circadian alignment, and overall dietary pattern quality, within a systems-based approach designed to complement conventional medical care.

 Discover how this science is applied in practice